-Capability of the Chief Executive Officer (President and Representative Director), based on the Company's business results, etc. is on a regular basis evaluated by the Nomination and Remuneration Advisory Committee and the evaluation result is submitted to the Board of Directors.
-With substantially respecting recommendations, the Board of Directors makes a final decision to ensure objective, timely, and transparent procedures for dismissal.
+Capability of the Chief Executive Officer (President and Representative Director), based on the Company's business results, etc. is evaluated on a regular basis by the Nomination and Remuneration Advisory Committee and the evaluation result is submitted to the Board of Directors.
+Substantially respecting the recommendations of the Nomination and Remuneration Advisory Committee, the Board of Directors makes a final decision to ensure objective, timely, and transparent procedures for dismissal.

-The establishment of effective internal control and proactive risk management systems for compliance and financial reporting has the potential of supporting sound risk-taking.
-The board should place priority on the appropriate establishment of such systems and the oversight of whether they effectively operate, and should not limit itself to the examination of compliance with respect to specific business operations.
+The establishment of effective internal control and proactive enterprise risk management systems has the potential to support sound risk-taking.
+The board should appropriately establish such systems on an enterprise basis and oversee the operational status, besides utilizing the internal audit department.

-The Company has established the "Sustainability Committee" chaired by the President to determine basic Compliance Policies, etc. which should be resolved at the Meeting of Board of Directors.
-The Company has also established separate dedicated departments in charge of promotion of compliance and the promotion of risk management and prepared the "Sekisui Chemical Group Compliance Manual" and the "Sekisui Chemical Group Crisis Management Guidelines," which all Group employees are made aware of and required to follow.
+The Board of Directors of the Company discussed and determined basic Compliance Policies, etc. The Company has also established a separate dedicated department in charge of promotion of compliance and prepared the "Sekisui Chemical Group Compliance Manual", which all Group employees are made aware of and required to follow.
+The status of implementation is regularly reported to the Board of Directors.